lgorissen/SIGSpringBoot101/README.md

-# SIG SpringBoot 101
+# SIG Spring Boot 101
-This repo contains the labs for the AMIS SIG SpringBoot 101, April 2018
+This repo contains the labs for the AMIS SIG Spring Boot 101, April 5th 2018

 ## Outline: